Tscript

 while ( expression ) ... end

-loop will loop from the start
+The for loop will loop from the start, up to and including the end.

-assigning the variable value to be a different element each iteration through the loop.
+The foreach loop will cycle through every element in the element_list assigning the variable value to be a different element each iteration through the loop.

-loops are local variables.
-To export the variable to other scripts simply set a global variable using the rvar
+All variables in the for and foreach loops are local variables.
+To export the variable to other scripts simply set a global variable using the rvar or the cvar Command inside the loop.

 Example